qaisy21/Pandas-Certificate-Generator/README.md

 # Python-Pandas-Certificate-Generator
-using data analysis with Pandas &amp; Numpy to clean a dataset from excel, then implementing the certificate logix using reportlab to generate certificate
+I utilize Pandas and Numpy for data analysis to clean Excel datasets.
+Following that, I apply certificate logic using reportlab to generate certificates."